Composer, Performer, Musical Director National Concert Hall Gamelan and UCD Gamelan Orchestra

 At the festival's closing ceremony I was delighted to be presented with the surprise gift of a specially-designed lamp bearing the image of Javanese deity Wuku Sungsang, who is symbolically associated with the date of my birth.

-Event: Beasts at the Dublin Fringe Festival
+Event: New Music Dublin Festival

 Performers: NCH Gamelan Orchestra

-Venue: Smock Alley, Dublin
+Venue: University College Dublin